I have been teaching in China now for nearly five years.

 Follow these rules and you’ll find it much easier to achieve job security, expand your social life and make the most of your time in China.
 Good luck!

-What do you think of Teacher Kim's list?
+What do you think of Teacher Kim's 'Don't teach in China' list?
 Do you think you have what it takes to teach in China?